roger-vl/learn-go-tests-revisited/README.md

 > I'm just bored and trying to improve my language skills while doing some tests.

 I can't express my gratitude enough to persons who make such and effort and leave it to the public.

-> I can't express my gratitude enough to the people who put in so much effort and left it in the hands of the public.
 To all of you "gracias totales" @quii

 ![ghops](assets/goph.avif)